-- R = Recognize that other's want to be forgiven like oneself; - A = Accept that all beings want happiness and no one wants to suffer; - I = Incline the mind toward forgiveness; - D = Develop forgiveness in thoughts, words, and actions to reduce or remove anguish, hatred and anger.
+- R = Recognize that other's want to be forgiven like oneself; - A = Accept that all beings want happiness and no one wants to suffer: - I = Incline the mind toward forgiveness; - D = Develop forgiveness in thoughts, words, and actions to reduce or remove anguish, hatred, and anger.

-Spend 5 minutes per day to mediate of forgiveness using RAID technique.
+Spend at least 5 minutes per day to mediate on forgiveness using "RAID" technique as outlined above.

-How do you feel after the mediation?
-What do you realize?
+How do you feel after the meditation?